 MR. POLHEMUS: Thank you.
 Good morning, Chair Marcus, Darrin Polhemus, Deputy Director for the Division of Drinking Water -- I almost said Financial Systems there -- so I'm proud to be here with the staff to do the first MCL before the State Water Board.

 And I'm going to introduce staff and then turn it over to them.
 Starting from my right is Kim Niemeyer, our Chief Council Assistant for the Division of Drinking Water and this regulated package.
 Conny Mitterhofer, who's left me now and is now in the Division of Water Rights.
 Wow, I'm going to get all the Divisions messed up today, but she's helping us see this through, so I appreciate that.
-Zach Rounds, who will be doing the main presentation today and staff on this; and Mark Barston, one of our managers in the Division of Drinking Water.
+Zach Rounds, who will be doing the main presentation today and staff on this; and Mark Bartson, one of our managers in the Division of Drinking Water.

 And with that go ahead, staff.